macwong/FacialRecognitionPrototype/README.md

 The input also needs to go through the same conversion process as the training data (i.e. from a full image, to an aligned face, and finally to a 128 dimension vector).

 The image could contain one person, however the prototype also supports predicting multiple faces in the one image.
+Also, the facial recognition is robust to scenarios such as turning the face, lighting conditions and partial covering of the face.

 ##### Example